 You can enable this behavior by using the following configuration options:

 The prefork pool will asynchronously send as many tasks to the processes as it can and this means that the processes are, in effect, prefetching tasks.

 This benefits performance but it also means that tasks may be stuck waiting for long running tasks to complete:

 -> send T1 to Process A # A executes T1 -> send T2 to Process B # B executes T2 <- T2 complete -> send T3 to Process A # A still executing T1, T3 stuck in local buffer and # will not start until T1 returns

 The worker will send tasks to the process as long as the pipe buffer is writable.
 The pipe buffer size varies based on the operating system: some may have a buffer as small as 64kb but on recent Linux versions the buffer size is 1MB (can only be changed system wide).

 You can disable this prefetching behavior by enabling the -Ofair worker option:

 $ celery -A proj worker -l info -Ofair

-With this option enabled the worker will only write to workers that are available for work, disabling the prefetch behavior.
+With this option enabled the worker will only write to processes that are available for work, disabling the prefetch behavior.